aave/protocol-subgraphs/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-If related to a specific entity or field, provide a query to reproduce
+If related to a specific entity or field, provide a query to reproduce.

 **Expected behavior**
 A clear and concise description of what you expected to happen.